NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/restore-from-backup.rst

   - Setup Krill by answering questions, OR
   - Restore from a previously made 'krillmanager backup' archive?

-  > Type: INITIALIZE, or FILE to supply an archive file path?: INITIALIZE
+  > Type: INITIALIZE, or FILE to supply an archive file path?:

 If however you have previously used the ``krillmanager backup`` command on this Krill Manager instance, you will see the backup archives the command